Shopify/ui-extensions/packages/argo-checkout/src/components/Button/README.md

 # Button

-Buttons are used for actions, such as “Add”, “Continue”, or “Pay now”, or “Save”.
+Buttons are used for actions, such as “Add”, “Continue”, “Pay now”, or “Save”.

 ## Props
 optional = ?